 Charlie has been working in the educational travel, expedition and humanitarian sectors for over 10 years in a variety of operational planning and incident support roles.
 Extensively travelled, Charlie has led several school expeditions in the developing world and spent 6 months as a project officer for a major NGO in Bangladesh.
 She also spent two years working in the Royal Geographical Society’s education department which included advising on student fieldwork and expedition safety.
 She is a qualified Mountain Leader and Offsite Safety Management trainer, and has conducted various training courses in wilderness first aid and remote emergency care.

-Charlie provides Pharos school clients with safety and other advice about school trips and has a keen eye for detail and great customer care.
+Charlie is a member of the Outdoor Education Advisers’ Panel and provides Pharos schools with safety and other school trip advice.
+She also has a keen eye for detail and is focussed on providing great customer care.